mweel1/usa_high_level/civil-agencies/us-securities-and-exchange/e-check/index.md

 ## Payment Process

-The following process would be applied to create a debit profile at the Federal Reserve:
+The following process would be applied to create a debit profile at the securities exchange:

 E-check cards will be added by going oAuth with the federal reserve by approving the use of your social security number from your profile.